open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 and it requires the following parameters:

-- `createTracesReceiver`: A reference to a function that matches the `receiver.CreateTracesFunc` type
+- `createTracesReceiver`: A reference to a function that matches the `receiver.CreateTracesFunc` type.
 The `receiver.CreateTracesFunc` type is a pointer to a function that is responsible to instantiate and return a `receiver.Traces` instance and it requires the following parameters:
 - `context.Context`: the reference to the Collector's `context.Context` so your trace receiver can properly manage its execution context.
 - `receiver.CreateSettings`: the reference to some of the Collector's settings